-Recipe of the Week -About Us

 Prep: 30 min Cook: 3-5 hrs

 Spaghetti Bolognese - Bolognese sauce usually features at least two different kinds of meat, the meat is usually minced, not ground, and milk or cream in some measure is added at some point.
-This is our adaption of the Bolognese recipe.
+This is our adaption of the Bolognese recipe (wine, no milk).
 For a quick meat sauce with ground beef, see simple Bolognese or try the more classic Bolognese Sauce with milk and nutmeg.

 • 1 large onion, finely chopped